vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 We find Duck and Cover stables nearby.
 Human stablemaster.
 Says its 1gp per animal.
 Jaxxen pays for the 4 animals.

 There is an inn called the Crowbar Inn.
 There's a crow perched on the rim of a mug on the sign.
 Get doubles rooms

-- Nathair and Ulysses
+- Room 1: Nathair and Ulysses
-- Matheris and Jinxia
+- Room 2: Matheris and Jinxia
-- Jaxxen with Hereist
+- Room 3: Jaxxen with Hereist

 Drunken Goblin.. a few half orc guards, some human barbarians, with two handed weapons, short swords on side, long swords, big heavy axe etc.  Jaxxen wants to check perimeter.
 There's a female in purple robe, has mysterious look, unusual eyes, looking around at everything.
 Stands and looks at everyone entering.
 First floor has no windows at all.
 On second and third there are windows.
 On third are lots of lights amplifying out, much more than second.
 Around the back of the building one exit point and 9 heavily armed guards on back door.
 Some have fullplate, some chainmail, halberds, two handed axe, etc. Dont see any other doors except for these.
 See less windows in back.
 Two on second and third floor in back.
 Sides and front has more windows.